mathDR/bayesian_holidays/README.md

 # bayesian_holidays
 A Bayesian Holiday Time Series Model

-As Mark Twain may have said:  “Prediction is very difficult, especially about the future” [[1](#1)].
-Alas, at Stitch Fix we do this all the time.
-Specifically, we need to predict upcoming demand for our inventory.
-This allows us to determine which clothes to stock, so we can order the correct number of units for each item, and to allocate those units to the right warehouses, allowing us to deliver delightful fixes for our clients!

-As the year unfolds, our demand fluctuates.
-Two big drivers of that fluctuation are seasonality and holidays.
-With the holiday season upon us, it's a great time to describe how both seasonality and holiday effects can be estimated, and how you can use this formulation in a predictive time series model.

-In this post, we describe the difference between seasonality and holiday effects, posit a general Bayesian Holiday Model, and show how that model performs on some Google Trends data.

-If you want to skip to the examples, click [here](#examples_section).

 ## Seasonality vs Holidays

-For the purpose of this post, we are using the term “holiday” to denote an important yearly date that affects your data observations.
+This repo uses the term “holiday” to denote an important yearly date that affects your data observations.
 This usually means days like Christmas and New Year’s Eve, but it could also refer to dates like the Superbowl, the first day of school, or when hunting season starts.

 Holidays are in contrast to "seasonality," which is a longer term effect that can persist over multiple weeks or months.
 We will see that both contribute to our data observations, and distinguishing between them is important when we want to make decisions based on the outcome of our model.

-Holiday effects show up in many different sorts of time series, including retail sales [[2](#2), [3](#3), [4](#4)], electrical load [[5]](#5), social media events [[6]](#6), along with many others.

 Unfortunately, holiday effect data is sparse, since most holidays occur only once a year.
 Furthermore, many holidays are entwined within certain "seasonal" time periods.
 This makes modeling the effect especially difficult.